Zervice/pollytalk/src/content/blog/role-conversation-language-acquisition.md

 The evidence is clear: conversation isn't just one aspect of language learning—it's the central mechanism through which true language acquisition occurs.
 By engaging in regular conversational practice, you're not simply applying knowledge gained elsewhere; you're actively rewiring your brain to process and produce language naturally.

-Whether you're practicing with native speakers, other learners, or AI conversation partners like PollyTalk, making conversation the cornerstone of your language learning strategy will accelerate your progress toward true fluency.
+Whether you're practicing with native speakers, other learners, or AI conversation partners like PollyTalkie, making conversation the cornerstone of your language learning strategy will accelerate your progress toward true fluency.
 The path to mastering a new language isn't found in textbooks alone—it's discovered through the words exchanged in thousands of conversations, each one building your neural networks and bringing you closer to thinking in your new language.

 ---